szweibel/workshops/how-to-use-dhrift.md

 ...you can use three backticks ````(```)```` to start and end the code block, followed by the language identifier (e.g., `python`) to specify the language of the code snippet.

 In this example, `python` specifies the language of the code snippet, which helps DHRIFT format the code block correctly.
 You can replace `python` with other supported languages like `javascript`, `html`, `console`, etc., as needed.

 ## Incorporating Interactive Features

 DHRIFT workshops can include a variety of interactive features to engage learners and reinforce learning.

+### Quizzes

-To create a quiz, for example, you can use the following markdown syntax:
+To create a quiz, you can use the following markdown syntax:

 ```markdown
 ### Evaluation